terabyte/sebot/README.md

 ## sebotd.js

 This is the webserver.
+It's written for node.js
 It handles http requests and delivers files from the html root in "site" directory.
 If any requests for "/api/....." are made, python is executed in a separate process to run request.py, passing a JSON object as input built from the query args of the request.
 The response JSON from from request.py is returned directly as the body of the HTTP response.

+To run the server:

+	npm install
+	node sebotd.js